Bono joined the Big Pack in the Sky in January of 2022.

 Bono’s story began with a Pennsylvania man who bought a breeding pair of New Guinea singing dogs from a flea market.
 That same year, he obtained another pair from a kennel that had been shut down by his state.
 By October of 2010, he had over 80 Singers.
 They endured unsanitary, makeshift living conditions, including a half dozen adults housed in travel crates stacked on top of one another.
 The press secretary for the Pennsylvania Department of Agriculture said that aside from not holding the proper licenses and not vaccinating his Singers for rabies, she thought the animals seemed loved and well-fed.
 However, it was clear that their owner was overwhelmed and she considered him to be a hoarder.
 Pennsylvania animal officials decided it would be best for all but 10 of his Singers to be placed in other homes or sanctuaries, and their owner cooperated fully.
 We are thankful for James McIntyre from NG Singing Dogs Conservation Society who went to assist, and Tom Wendt from NG Singing Dog International who went to the rescue and found refuge for 62 of the 88 animals.
 We send huge thanks to Samantha Burleson from Tom’s organization who called us several months later.
 Five of the Singers had gone to Arizona and needed to be relocated again.

 We’ve had to do some rearranging with our five Singers in their time here.
-Princess and Reba suffered a few bloody bites and had to be removed from the original pack of five; they then lived with Bono, known as “The Singing Trio”.
+The original pack of five split into two groups, with Bono forming “The Singing Trio” with Reba and Princess.
 Beautiful Foxy was Princess’ mom and lived with our other boy, Bowie.
-Because of inbreeding, none of our rescued Singers could have been good candidates for any kind of conservation breeding program.
 Bono was happy to call Wild Spirit home instead, where he was safe, well-cared for, and adored by our staff and volunteers.

 Personality

-Bono was an affectionate guy, who welcomed every caretaker into his habitat with kisses.
+Bono was very affectionate, and welcomed every caretaker into his habitat with kisses.
 He enjoyed meeting new people and was a very curious, sweet, and happy guy!

 Relationships